 In 2022, the two launched exclusive AO travel experiences for Mastercard holders.

-As part of the deal, the brand will feature in-ground activations along with a custom-built three-storey MECCA Pro Shop at Melbourne Park.
+As part of the deal, the brand carries out in-ground activations and operates a custom-built three-storey MECCA Pro Shop at Melbourne Park.

-In 2024, American Sportswear company, New Balance became the Official Performance Apparel and Footwear Provider for the Australian Open.
+In 2024, American sporting goods company New Balance became the Official Performance Apparel and Footwear Provider of the Australian Open.

-As part of the deal, the company became the Official Crypto Partner of the AO along with all Summer of Tennis events including the United Cup, Brisbane International, Adelaide International, Canberra International and Hobart International.
+As part of the deal, Nexo serves as the Official Crypto Partner of the AO as well as the other Summer of Tennis events, including the United Cup, the Brisbane International, the Adelaide International, the Canberra International, and the Hobart International.

-Marrickville-based precious metal artisans ABC Bullion has been listed as an official partner for the 2026 Australian Open on its official website.
+Marrickville-based precious metal artisans ABC Bullion has been listed as an official partner of the Australian Open on its official website for the 2026 season.

 Previously, it served as the tournament’s official precious metals partner in 2022 and crafted that year’s set of trophies.